-Having stated the above, and notwithstanding the negative impact of the COVID-19 pandemic which saw Group's revenue and profitability reduce significantly, it should be noted that the turnover registered during 2020 by Corinthia Towers Tripoli Limited amounts to $\in 12.50$ million (2019: $\in 10.40$ million) representing 11.70% (2019: 3.40%) of the Group's Revenue, with a profit before tax of $\in 3.25$ million (2019: $\in 1.40$ million).
-Current year's revenue includes $\in 7.35$ million (2019: $\in 7.20$ million) generated from rental contracts attributable to the Commercial Centre that remained in full operation throughout since its opening, generating a steady income from the lease of commercial offices within the Centre to international blue-chip companies.
+Having stated the above, and notwithstanding the negative impact of the COVID-19 pandemic and Libyan Dinar devaluation which saw the Group's revenue and profitability reduce significantly, it should be noted that the turnover registered during 2021 by Corinthia Towers Tripoli Limited amounts to €11.05 million (2020: €12.50 million) representing 7.59% (2020: 11.70%) of the Group's Revenue, with a profit before tax and devaluation adjustments of €4.57 million (2020: profit before tax of €3.25 million).
+An unrealized loss on exchange due to the Libyan Dinar devaluation of €4.57 million was recorded in the income statement in 2021.
+Current year's revenue includes €7.55 million (2020: €7.35 million) generated from rental contracts attributable to the Commercial Centre that remained in full operation throughout since its opening, generating a steady income from the lease of commercial offices within the Centre to international blue-chip companies.
 The existence of long-term leases has mitigated the impact of the continued political instability and state of uncertainty on the Commercial Centre.
-The Group is negotiating additional lease agreements and this will result in the Commercial Centre being fully leased out as from the latter part of 2021.
+The Group has negotiated additional lease agreements in 2021 and this has resulted in the Commercial Centre being fully leased out.

-Accordingly, whilst the hotel sustained negative net financial results during 2020 and 2019 particularly in view of the relatively fixed nature of certain expenses, the net contribution from the Commercial Centre was positive.
+Accordingly, whilst the hotel sustained negative net financial results during 2021 and 2020 particularly in view of the relatively fixed nature of certain expenses and in 2021 due to the Libyan Dinar devaluation, the net contribution from the Commercial Centre was positive.
 Management's objective for the hotel is to minimise operational losses and to ensure that payroll and other operating costs are managed in the context of the reduced operating income levels.
 At the same time, however, the company continues to invest in maintenance and security costs to ensure that the hotel is kept in a pristine condition to allow it to benefit from increased revenues once the situation improves.

 There were no major changes during the last year when it comes to the significant economic and political uncertainty prevailing in Libya.
 This renders fair valuation of property assets situated in Libya, by reference to projected cash flows from operating the asset or to market sales prices, extremely difficult and judgmental.
-The operating performance of the assets in Libya has remained relatively stable when compared to last year even when taking into account the level of uncertainty brought about by the COVID-19 pandemic.
+With the exception of the one-off unrealised exchange losses incurred in 2021 due to the devaluation of the Libyan Dinar, the operating performance of the assets in Libya has remained relatively stable when compared to last year, even when taking into account the continued level of uncertainty due to the COVID-19 pandemic.